OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 Submitting prepared input files
 ===============================

 All prepared inputs should be submitted to the OpenFE Public Benchmark github repository.
 This should be done via Pull Request, with a folder for each prepared system including the protein PDB, ligand SDF, relevant edges CSV, and if available cofactor SDF file.
 A short bullet point summary of any remediation steps, including any software used, should also be included as a markdown file.
+Further details can be found in the :ref:`contributing-inputs` page.

 If necessary, you may email the OpenFE team with this information and the Pull Request will be opened on your behalf.